 A rustic thirteen table dining room located in Center City Philadelphia, Vetri specializes in authentic Northern Italian dining featuring homemade pasta.
 A la carte as well as a tasting menu are available.

-Citizens Bank Park is a 43,302-seat baseball-only stadium in Philadelphia, Pennsylvania that opened on April 3, 2004 and hosted its first regular season baseball game on April 12.
-It was built to replace the now-demolished Veterans Stadium (a football/baseball facility) and is the home of the Philadelphia Phillies baseball team.
-The ballpark features a natural grass and dirt playing field and boasts many Philadelphia style food stands, including cheesesteaks, hoagies, and other regional specialties.
+Citizens Bank Park is a 43,302-seat baseball stadium that was built to replace Philadelphia's iconic Veterans Stadium (now demolished) and is the home of the Philadelphia Phillies MLB team.
+The ballpark features a natural grass and dirt playing field and boasts many Philadelphia-style food stands, including cheesesteaks, hoagies, and other regional specialties.

 Ride through historic Old City, by City Hall and the Museum District.
 See Independence Hall, The Liberty Bell, Carpenter's Hall, Betsy Ross House, Elfreth's Alley, Franklin's Grave, Chinatown, City Hall, Rodin Museum, Philadelphia Museum of Art, Declaration House, and more.
 Splashdown into the Schuylkill River for a fun cruise.
 See America's first Water Works, Boat House Row, and the city skyline.
 Ride The Ducks tour is on a portion of the scenic Schuylkill River that is free of large commercial traffic.
 Your Captain is U.S. Coast Guard certified and an expert on Philadelphia history.